Davis Mountains West Texas

 Columnar jointed basalt formed from old lava flow

-Some of these 37-million year old lava flows are nearly 1,000 feet thick.
+Some of these 37-million year old lava flows are nearly 1,000 feet thick in the Davis Mountains of west Texas.

 McDonald Observatory in the Davis Mountains